phoomin2012/travian-kingdom/README.md

 # Travian Kingdom Clone Script
 This project is clone Travian Kingdom game.
-Now, **not finish** yet.
+Now, **not finish** yet.<br>
-If you want to support, you can donate us by Paypal. https://paypal.me/PhuminShop (Every donation will be list in credit file)
+If you want to support, you can donate us by Paypal. https://paypal.me/PhuminShop<br>
-Files will upload fast as fast I can.
+Bitcoin Address : 1MaVc6fVKvdggg5KZXHYTwAVGrfTQQ7b45

 # Menu
   - [Menu](#menu)